Innovation

 The project comprises 380sq m of living space in five apartments.

-German firm PERI is printing a three-storey apartment block in Wallenhausen, Bavaria, Germany, in a project expected to gift Europe its largest 3D printed residential building.
+German firm PERI is printing a three-storey apartment block in Wallenhausen, Bavaria, Germany, in a project expected to create Europe’s largest 3D-printed residential building.

 PERI, one of the world’s leading suppliers of formwork and scaffolding systems, said the five-in-a-block apartment complex with 380 sq.m of living space will be completed in six weeks.

-According to Thomas Imbacher, Managing Director Marketing & Innovation at PERI Group, the project will help to consolidate the company’s position as a leading player in the field of 3D construction printing.
+Thomas Imbacher, Managing Director of Marketing & Innovation at PERI Group, stated that the project will strengthen the company’s position as a leader in 3D construction printing.

-“By printing the first apartment building in Germany, we are demonstrating that this new construction technology can also be used to print large-scale dwelling units,” Mr Imbacher said in a press release.
+“By printing the first apartment building in Germany, we are demonstrating that this new construction technology can also be used to print large-scale dwelling units,” he said.

 PERI is using the BOD2 gantry printer to undertake the project.
 The machine has a print head that moves about three axes on a metallic frame.